iamskok/skok.io/README.md

 development variables from `.env.development` and add `DEV` suffix to each one of them, e.g. `FIREBASE_PROJECT_ID_DEV`.

-Add Firebase security configurations for production environment (it's required because your API keys are stored on the client):
+Edit Firebase security configurations for production environment (it's required because your API keys are stored on the client):

 - go to [Google developer console](https://console.developers.google.com/apis)
 - select your Firebase project